ESGF/esgf-test-suite/README.md

   - `--with-html` generates a nice htlm report without the python traceback when tests fail (default report file name is 'nosetests.html').
   - `--with-id` generates the id of the tests so you can rerun next time tests of your choice calling nosetest with `--with-id #` where # is the id numbers (space is the separator).
   - `--failed` keeps nosetest to loop over the failed tests (like `--with-id` with the id of the failed tests).
+  - `--rednose --force-color --hide-skips` this one colors the output of nosetests but I will have to install rednose: `pip install rednose`.
+Do not use this option when redirecting the output into a file.

 The nosetest doc is available [here](http://nose.readthedocs.io/en/latest/testing.html)